Apple is to simple, as Nike is to performance. Brand associations sell products.

 A mindful and strategic brand manager or entrepreneur can build the brand associations that are beneficial to their goal.
 Want to sell makeup?
 Then associating your brand to the most beautiful women in the world would help.
 Sephora is doing that.
 Want to raise money to clean up the oceans?
 Associating your brand with the problem of polluted beaches, the solution and a sense of trust would be crucial, as 4Ocean is doing.

-Logos, graphics, brand deals are all tools to build brand associations.
+Logos, graphics, brand deals are all great opportunities to build brand associations.

 All the effort we put into design, communication, and promotion is only to build brand associations.
 Exceptional brand managers market so the logo or mention of a brand triggers memories of people, places, things and emotions that are desirable.